 The band had initially recorded 38 songs and planned to release three separate discs six months apart, but decided instead to condense the songs into a single two-disc album while the leftovers became B-sides.
 Word of God maintains that it is a Concept Album, with each disc corresponding to a planet; the first disc represents the planet Jupiter and the second one represents Mars, while the unreleased third disc was to represent Venus.

 The band agreed that the chemistry between its members was at its peak during the recording of this album (as opposed to previous sessions where one member would generally be the dominant creative force), and bassist Flea even stated that this was his favorite album out of all of them.
-After the album promotion tour, the band took a two-year hiatus during which they pursued other interests, and guitarist John Frusciante left the band amicably in 2009.
-He has since been replaced by Josh Klinghoffer.
+After the album promotion tour, the band took a two-year hiatus during which they pursued other interests.
+Guitarist John Frusciante left the band amicably in 2009 and returned ten years later, during which he was replaced by Josh Klinghoffer, at his own suggestion.

 - "Dani California" (4:42)

 - "Hey" (5:39)